 • Is currently working with a valid Colorado RN license

-• Has practiced 12 years or less but who shows leadership and growth potential
+• Has practiced less than 10 years but who shows leadership and growth potential

 • Has made an impact on the profession / and or on patients